From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection

 \section{Conclusion}

 State-of-the-art event-based deep learning methods typically need to convert raw events into dense input representations before they can be processed by standard networks.
-However, selecting this representation is very expensive, since it requires training a separate neural network for each representation and comparing the validation scores.
+However, selecting this representation is very expensive since it requires training a separate neural network for each representation and comparing the validation scores.
 In this work, we circumvent this bottleneck by measuring the quality of event representations with the Gromov Wasserstein Discrepancy (GWD), which is 200 times faster to compute.
-We validated extensively on multiple datasets and neural network backbones that the performance of neural networks trained with a representation perfectly correlates with its GWD.
+We validated extensively on multiple tasks, datasets and neural network backbones that the performance of neural networks trained with a representation correlates with its GWD.
 We then used this metric to, for the first time, optimize over a large family of representations, revealing a new, powerful representation, ERGO-12.
-With it, we outperform state-of-the-art representations by 1.9\% mAP on the 1 Mpx dataset and 8.6\% mAP on the Gen1 dataset.
-We even outperform the state-of-the-art by 1.8\% mAP on Gen1 and state-of-the-art feed-forward methods by 6.0\% mAP on the 1 Mpx dataset.
+With it, we outperform state-of-the-art representations by 1.9 mAP on the 1 Mpx dataset and 0.3 mAP on the Gen1 dataset, two object detection benchmarks.
+We also exceed existing representation by 3.8\% on the tasks of classification.
+Moreover, we even outperform the state-of-the-art by 2.1 mAP on Gen1 and state-of-the-art feed-forward methods by 6.0 mAP on the 1 Mpx dataset.
 This work thus opens a new unexplored field of explicit representation optimization that will push the limits of event-based learning methods.